-- 1. Students will demonstrate problem-solving skills in the study of Philosophy. - 2.
+- 1. Students will demonstrate problem-solving skills in the study of the World's Religions. - 2.
 Students will demonstrate and ability to interpret and evaluate societal issues.

 Course Level Student Learning Outcomes/Goals

 All courses with multiple sections must use the same wording for all SLOs, and assessments must share common attributes.